Federalist No. 65: Overview

-Publius begins by discussing the Senate's role as a "judiciary character" during the trial of impeachments.
-Federalist 65 is the only essay in the Federalist Papers that specifically delineates the Framer's intended use and purpose of the impeachment and removal power.
+Publius begins by discussing the U.S. Senate's role as a "judiciary character" during the trial of impeachments.
+Federalist 65 is the only essay in the Federalist Papers that specifically delineates the Framers’ intended use and purpose of the impeachment and removal power.
 The constitution defines impeachable offenses as "treason, bribery, or other high crimes and misdemeanors."
 The latter definition of "high crimes and misdemeanors" left ambiguity and room for interpretation within the realm of impeachment.
 Publius, however, goes on to designate the scope of impeachment to: "The subject of [impeachment's] jurisdiction are those offences which proceed from the misconduct of men, or in other words, from the abuse or violation of some public trust.
 They are of a nature which may with peculiar propriety be denominated POLITICAL, as they relate chiefly to injuries done immediately to the society itself."
 Because the accused offence is political and directly related to the public trust, Publius explains that the unfortunate side-effect of impeachment will subsequently agitate the passions of the entire community and divide individuals into parties and factions.
 The impeachment inquiry will thus become not entirely based upon the offense itself but also on rival factions' pre-existing biases and personal interests.
 Publius asserts that "...in such cases there will always be the greatest danger, that the decision will be regulated more by the comparative strength of parties, than by the real demonstrations of innocence or guilt."
 Looking retrospectively at previous impeachments or impeachment attempts, there does seem to be true to the fact that initial resentment and passion were leading factors in the pursuit of impeachment.